 Tax attorneys are the fifth category of tax preparers.
 In addition to having unlimited representation rights with the IRS, they can also advise clients on diverse tax issues.

 If tax attorneys have unlimited representation rights like CPAs and EAs, what sets them apart?
-Tax attorneys can represent their clients in Tax Court; CPAs and EAs cannot.
+And should CPAs take the LSAT and pass the bar, too?
+Well, consider this: tax attorneys can represent their clients in Tax Court; CPAs and EAs cannot.
 Therefore, tax attorneys are unique in that respect.

 To become a tax attorney, you apply for a license with your state court or its designee, like a state bar.
 The general requirements include: